Honestpuck/apple_complete/README.md

 enter the `-`.
 For verbs such as `eraseDisk` where you specify a format argument it will also complete the formats.
 No work has been done to create more specific completion than at the verb level or to make sure you have options and arguments in the right order.
+Quite a lot of the verbs take no options.

 #### hdiutil